 - Lycopene - Another significant antioxidant that is known to protect against dementia, especially Alzheimer’s disease, is lycopene.
 Studies have indicated that lycopene also can be used in the treatment of prostate cancer and can prevent breast cancer.
 Other benefits include keeping blood vessels around the heart and neck healthy.
 Lycopene is a red carotene and carotenoid pigment, which is seen in red fruits and vegetables like tomatoes, watermelon, bell peppers, and red carrots.

 - Zinc - The consumption of zinc is vital for enhancing memory and thinking ability.
 Plus, zinc also plays a large role in strengthening the immune system and cell growth.
 Zinc has also been linked to improving fertility and vision.
 Zinc deficiencies may require supplementation, however, too much zinc can actually weaken the immune system and cause fatigue.
 Of course, finding the right balance is always key for any food or nutrient you eat.
 A handful of pumpkin seeds counts as a daily dose of zinc, but it can also be found in dark chocolate, potatoes, lamb, and seafood.

 Nutrition is essential for healthy brain function!
-To learn more about how to improve your brain function in areas such as memory, attention, focus, and sleep while also eliminating symptoms of anxiety and depression, schedule a free consultation with our director Dr. Jolene Ross.
+To learn more about how to improve your brain function in areas such as memory, attention, focus, and sleep while also eliminating symptoms of anxiety and depression, schedule a free consult with our director Dr. Ross.